Jay McKee: Buffalo Sabres (1995–2006)

-In the 1999–00 season, McKee played in 78 games with the Sabres, scoring a career-high five goals and 17 points.
-A late season injury limited McKee's playing time in the post-season appearing in only one game and getting no points.
+In the 1999–2000 season, McKee played in 78 games with the Sabres, scoring a career-high 5 goals and 17 points.
+A late season injury limited McKee's playing time in the 2000 playoffs, appearing in only one game and getting no points.

 McKee continued his solid defensive play during the 2000–01 season.
-In 74 games, he scored a goal and 11 points, while setting a career-high with 76 penalty minutes.
-On April 14, 2001, McKee scored his first career playoff goal, as he scored the overtime winner against Roman Cechmanek of the Philadelphia Flyers in a 4–3 victory.
-Overall, in eight post-season games, McKee finished with the one goal.
+In 74 games, he scored 1 goal and 11 points while setting a career-high with 76 penalty minutes.
+On April 14, 2001, McKee scored his first career playoff goal, as he scored the overtime winner against Roman Čechmánek of the Philadelphia Flyers in a 4–3 victory.
+Overall, in eight playoff games, McKee finished with the one goal.
 Injuries limited McKee's playing time, as he missed the final five playoff games after a collision with Mario Lemeiux of the Pittsburgh Penguins.

 During the 2001–02 season, McKee played in a career high 81 games.
-McKee scored two goals and 13 points, while finishing with a team best +18 rating, however, the Sabres failed to qualify for the post-season.
+McKee scored 2 goals and 13 points while finishing with a team-best +18 rating.
+However, the Sabres failed to qualify for the 2002 playoffs.

 McKee battled injuries during the 2002–03 season and was limited to 59 games, in which he recorded five assists.
 The Sabres once again finished out of the playoffs.
 Injuries continued to plague McKee during the 2003–04 season and played in only 43 games, scoring two goals and five points.
-Buffalo missed the post-season for the third consecutive season.
+Buffalo missed the playoffs for the third consecutive season.

 McKee did not playing during the 2004–05 season due to the 2004–05 NHL lock-out that cancelled the entire season.

 In 2005–06, when NHL play resumed, McKee was named an alternate captain for the Sabres.
-He played in 75 games, tying his career high with five goals, while earning 16 points, as the Sabres reached the post-season for the first time since 2001.
+He played in 75 games, tying his career high with five goals, while earning 16 points, as the Sabres reached the playoffs for the first time since 2001.
 In the playoffs, McKee scored two goals and five points, which set career highs, in 17 games before the Sabres lost to the Carolina Hurricanes in the Eastern Conference finals.
 McKee missed the seventh and final game of the Eastern Conference finals as he was sidelined with a severe infection in his leg reportedly caused by a cut or bruise sustained from blocking a shot in an earlier round of the playoffs.
 McKee revealed in 2020 that the infection was so severe that his leg would have been amputated had it worsened.

 Following the season, McKee became a free agent.